Gizmotronn/acord-robotics.github11/_posts/2018-07-05-moving-to-a-new-place.markdown

 # Wordpress
 ![](https://www.wpexplorer.com/wp-content/uploads/wordpress-com-vs-org-infographic.png)
 When we talk about Wordpress, we're talking about Wordpress.org, not wordpress.com - also known as the self-hosted version.
+I'm not going to explain the differences between Wordpress & Wordpress.com, but there's a great blog post that you should check out: https://ithemes.com/tutorials/wordpress-com-vs-wordpress-org/

+Wordpress (.org) is extremely extensible, with over 50,000 plugins freely available on the Wordpress repository, and many thousands of companies that develop premium themes and plugins.
+One of the most popular, and most important, is Buddypress, which is actually developed by the Wordpress community (i.e. it is open-source).